On the Schr\"{o}dinger map for regular helical polygons in the hyperbolic space: Trajectory of

-In case of a CHP, for a fixed value of $b$, when the value of $M$ is increased, the initial curve $\X$ tends to a circular helix as in Figure \ref{fig:M20-X0t-hyp} where $M=20$, $\theta_0=\pi/9$, and $\X(0,t)$ (in black), $t\in[0,9\pi/10]$, is plotted with $\X(s,0)$ (in blue) and $\X(s,9\pi/10)$ (in red).
-The fingerprint plot of $\tilde X_1(t)$ is on the left-hand side of Figure \ref{fig:M20-XM1-nu} where the dominating points belonging to the set $\Acd$ are more orderly distributed around the value $1/4$ and the rest around the value 0 when compared with Figure \ref{fig:XM1-M6}.
-Similarly, for a HHP, this behavior is observed when $l$ is very small, for instance, see the left-hand side of Figure \ref{fig:M96-XM3-nu-l005} for $l=0.05$, $\theta_0=\pi/16$, $M=96$, $N/M=2^{10}$ where the dominating points are distributed around the value $1/2$.
+In case of a CHP, for a fixed value of $b$, when the value of $M$ is increased, the initial curve $\X$ tends to a circular helix; see Figure \ref{fig:M20-X0t-hyp} where $M=20$, $\theta_0=\pi/9$, and $\X(0,t)$ (in black), $t\in[0,9\pi/10]$, is plotted with $\X(s,0)$ (in blue) and $\X(s,9\pi/10)$ (in red).
+Moreover, the fingerprint plot of the scaled $\tilde X_1(t)$ on the left-hand side of Figure \ref{fig:M20-XM1-nu} and that of scaled $\tilde{\nu}(t)$ on the right-hand side show that the dominating points belonging to the set $\Acd$ are more orderly distributed around the value $1/4$ and the rest around the value 0 when compared with Figure \ref{fig:XM1-M6}.
+Here, the slope of linearity in $\nu(t)$ is equal to $-1.1100$, whose absolute value is very close to $b=1.1133$.

+A similar behaviour is observed for a HHP when $l$ is very small, for instance, see the left-hand side of Figure \ref{fig:M96-XM3-nu-l005} for $l=0.05$, $\theta_0=\pi/16$, $M=96$, $N/M=2^{10}$, where the dominating points are distributed around the value $1/2$.
+Here, the slope of linearity in $\nu(t)$ is equal to $3.9212\ldots$ which is very close to the value of $b=3.9405\ldots$.

 Thus, after checking the fingerprint plots for several parameter values in each case, the consistency in the numerical results allow us to conjecture that